 The Pete Maravich Award, regarded as the highest honor given to a player in the NCCAA, has been received by three different players during Coach Bailey's tenure: Allen Durham (2011), Cory Jamieson (2012), and Cameron Cramer (2015).

 Bailey comes to Grace with a strong winning tradition.
 As a player at Wheelersburg High School in Southern Ohio, he helped the “Pirates” to a 64-4 record over four years.
 Upon graduation, he played at Jordan College where he helped the Suns to winning records from 1978-1982.
 Assistant Coach Dan George recruited and signed Coach Bailey as a scholarship athlete at Jordan.
 The two have remained friends since.
 While employed by Pineview Boys Home in Evart, MI, he took over the head coaching duties where he compiled a record of 153-31 over eight years.

-Dan George begins his 10th season with the Tigers in 2014-15.
+Dan George just finished his 11th season with the Tigers in 2015-16.
 Coach George has a unique connection to the program as he was head coach at Jordan College, and recruited, signed, and coached the Tigers’ Head Coach Gary Bailey in 1978-82.
 The two have remained friends over the years and Bailey knew who to turn to for assistance when he took over the helm of the Tigers in 2005.